vsueiro/jmm629/2023/fall/README.md

 By the end of this course, students should be able to:

 - Design and code their own custom data visualizations
-- Identify (and avoid) misleading statistics and charts
 - Apply data visualization principles to their own fields

 ### Course Topics

 In order to reach the desired goals, students will learn how data visualization may be employed during all phases of a project:

+- Visualizing (using visuals to see numberss)
+- Communicating (using visuals to tell stories)
+- Analyzing (using visuals to find insights)
 - Collecting (using visuals to gather data)
-- Analyzing (using visuals to find insights)
-- Communicating (using visuals to tell stories)

 Since this is a practical course focused on a web environment, we will also learn about the following core technologies:

 - 🧱 [HTML](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics) (to define structure and content)
 - 🎨 [CSS](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/CSS_basics) (to apply visual styles)
 - ✨ [JS](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics) (to turn data into [visual variables](https://en.wikipedia.org/wiki/Visual_variable))

-This course also covers tools that help us organize and scale up our projects:

-- [D3](https://d3js.org/) (to easily create scales)
-- [MapBox](https://www.mapbox.com/mapbox-studio/) (to easily create maps)

 All tools are free (or provide a free version).